slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
-> *"Be a creator and you won’t have to worry about jobs, careers, and AI."  -- naval@x*
-> *"If they can train you to do it, they can train a machine to do it."  -- naval@x*
-- "estava a perder o controlo da minha carreira"  -- vertonghen
 > *"Better to have average IQ and know one little tiny niche very well than be a generalist know-it-all genius"  -- realestatetrent@x*
 > *"Don’t be irreplaceable, if you can’t be replaced, you can’t be promoted.*
 > *"Every job will be automated until four remain: engineer, entrepreneur, investor, artist." -- Sahil Lavingia*